 Trainings are offered online, in a one hour webinar format.
 Please register ahead of time for the trainings.
 Once registered, participants will receive an email invitation.
 On the day of the webinar, use the link within the email to join the training.
 Please plan to log in about 15 minutes early to ensure that you have time to download GoToWebinar if needed.
 All training materials will be posted on the IPMG web site and on our YouTube channel subsequent to the presentation.

 Case managers can receive credit hours for those trainings that are approved by DDRS for that purpose.
 1 hour credit, approved through Advocare.
 Participants will receive an email confirmation after the training to obtain credit for this event.
 Case Managers must upload proof of attendance and request credit in Advocare.

-We will not have a PDW during the month of July.
-Please subscribe to our newsletter to receive announcements about our upcoming PDWs when we resume in August.
+Please subscribe to our newsletter to receive announcements about our upcoming PDWs!